srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 .. code-block:: bash

-   sudo ./gnb -c du_R550_rf.yml
+   sudo ./gnb -c <RU_CONFIG>

+Where ``<RU_CONFIG>`` is the configuration file associated with the RU being used.

-If the DU connects to the RU successfully, you will see the following output:
+If the DU connects to the RU successfully, you will see the following output or similar:

 .. code-block:: bash